immma/aws-streamlit-csagent/readme.md

 `test` folder is for experiment only.
 That's all.

+> This code was run on EC2 instance and use AmazonLinux2023

 ## 👌 In case you don't know - Python documentation for beginner
 ### Update python 3.11
 ```